How to receive the Holy Eucharist Worthily

 God sees this true excitement to change and is so generous.
 He showers them (wretched sinners) with so much grace; it is just beautiful.

-The lukewarm, after grace is received, will be no longer lukewarm, but will finally burn to change and be changing and now work for the salvation of souls as God has called us to spend our lives (following His example).
+In time, the lukewarm, after grace is received, will change and no longer lukewarm (ot a true Christian), but will finally live the faith and now be working for the salvation of souls as God has called us to spend our lives (following His example).
 This is what Communion does; it transforms souls.

-After the lukewarm’s hearts aren’t so hard–their humbled–the wonderful grace God sends is finally absorbed, and they begin to change and change quickly (based on their humility and willingness to convert) into an ever closer image of Christ; they will be filled with much joy.
+After the lukewarm’s hearts begins to change and change (based on their humility and willingness to convert) into an ever closer image of Christ; then they will be filled with much joy.

 Oh, they will now see so may sins and be greatly sorrowful for their offences, but they will be filled with so much joy and hope in God’s mercy to bring them into a saving faith their hearts will swell with God’s love.
-This is a heart that is properly disposed to receive Christ in Holy Communion.
+This is a heart that is properly disposed to receive Christ in Holy Communion–a heart that sincerely wants to be a true Christian.

 And if they stay persistent in their honest effort to amend–not allowing the evil one to get a hold of them–they will continue to change and change and grow into a wonderful saving faith and then perfection (not being able to sin again).